mcncm/hafnia/README.md

-Finally, we meet the `!` (read "of course" or "measurement") operator, which "delinearizes" the `?u8` to a `u8`. _One_ of the 256 wavefunction branches is chosen--at random, and according to the [Born rule](https://en.wikipedia.org/wiki/Born_rule)--as its concrete classical value.
-The use of `!` for "of course" is standard in the PL theory literature on linear typing, and I like its evocation of asserting a "concrete" classical value from an "indeterminate" (`?`) quantum state.
-However, we'll need to pick some other notation for our logical-not operator.
+Finally, we meet the `!` (read "of course" or "measurement") operator, which "delinearizes" the `?u8` to a `u8`. _One_ of the 256 wavefunction branches is chosen--at random, and according to the [Born rule](https://en.wikipedia.org/wiki/Born_rule)--as its classical value.
+The use of `!` for "of course" is standard in the PL theory literature on linear typing, and I like its evocation of asserting a concrete classical value from an "indeterminate" (`?`) quantum state.
+However, we've had to pick some other notation (namely, `~`) for our logical-not operator.

 ## Quantum interference

 Let's consider a slightly more comicated example, which will introduce another feature of quantum mechanics.
-In particular, we'll see how the `split` function differs from a coin flip.
+In particular, we'll see how the `split` function differs from a mere coin flip.

 ```cavy
 let q: ?bool = false;  // Declare a qubit.